Table of Contents

-From first looking at the DVS challenge data, I knew I would make a timeline.
-There was detailed time data (to the hour), and I knew from following the DVS Twitter that there was a huge flood of applicants at the beginning and they even had to stagger invites, so I thought it would be interesting to visualize as a timeline.
-Also available were the applicant’s rough latitude and longitude, and their self-assessed score in 3 categories: visualization, data, and society.
+From my first glance at the DVS challenge data, I knew I would make a timeline.
+There was detailed time data (to the hour), and I knew from the DVS Twitter that there was a huge flood of applicants at the beginning and they even had to stagger invites, which I thought might make for an interesting timeline.
+Also available were the applicants’ rough latitude and longitude, and their self-assessed score in 3 categories: visualization, data, and society.

-I did very little hand-sketching for this one, and when I started, I did not know if I would make the timeline linear, circular, break up individual days, or even how I would encode the different skills.
-I jumped right into coding and just tried to get something on the screen.
+hand sketching has never been my strong suit, so for a few days I doodled various layouts and encodings for this data.
+When I started, I did not know if I would make the timeline linear, circular, break up individual days, or even how I would encode the different skills.
+After just a couple sketches, I jumped right into coding and tried to get something on the screen.
 My first task was to figure out which continent each person was from.
 Geocoding in R is super annoying now that google maps changed their API rules, so I used a rather long and janky way to geocode these without an API, but it worked well.
 I first plotted all of the points sized by visualization skill and colored by location.
 Each day is on the X-axis, and the Y-axis is the hour of the day.
 Of course, many hours had lots of people sign up, so the points are all stacked on top of each other.

 I loved the connectedness of the timeline in the last sketch, and knew that I wanted to change the connections to be like a switchback path, and flip the whole thing so it would read vertically.
 To achieve the switchback, I reversed the order of the points for every other day and added connections between the days.
 I tried many different types of connections, all of which I implemented with